BartVanderHaagen/Omni/README.md

 # Omni
-Omni is an mecanum wheel based robot capable of navigating and mapping
+Omni is a mecanum wheel based robot capable of navigating and mapping